 Some shared items, such as dry erase markers or staplers, have been removed for sanitary purposes.

 Materials that are checked out undergo a 72-hour quarantine upon return before being reshelved.

 For now, the library’s hours are 8 a.m. to 5 p.m.
 Monday through Friday, and only a maximum of 45 people can be in the building at a time.

-There will be some study rooms available, but they must be reserved online and capacity will be limited.
+There are some study rooms available, but they must be reserved online and capacity is limited.